77 (number): In mathematics

-The temperature, in Fahrenheit, some characteristics of semiconductors are specifically given in a datasheet (77 °F = 25 °C).

 In history

 During World War II in Sweden at the border with Norway, "77" was used as a shibboleth (password), because the tricky pronunciation in Swedish made it easy to instantly discern whether the speaker was native Swedish, Norwegian, or German.

 In religion

 In the Islamic tradition, "77" figures prominently.
-Muhammad is reported to have explained, "Faith has sixty-odd, or seventy-odd branches, the highest and best of which is to declare that there is no god but God, and the lowest of which is to remove something harmful from a road.
+Muhammad is reported to have explained, "Faith has sixty-odd, or seventy-odd branches, the highest and best of which is to declare and believe that there is no god but Allah without any equals or highers and anyone worthy of worship, and the lowest of which is to remove something harmful from a road.
 Shyness, too, is a branch of faith."
 While some scholars refrain from clarifying "sixty-odd or seventy-odd", various numbers have been suggested, 77 being the most common.
 Some have gone so far as to delineate these branches.

-The Gospel of Luke lists 77 generations from Adam to Jesus.

-In the Gospel of Matthew Peter asks, "How many times shall I forgive my brother?".
-Jesus replies, "Seventy-seven times."
-However this was not intended as literal quantitative instruction.
-Additionally, depending on the manuscript used for a given New Testament eclectic translation, the result is 77 or 490 (70*7) as it is seen in the King James Version.